 Head of Conservation, Carnegie Museum of Natural History, Pittsburgh

 Dissertation (1992): “Early Black Figure Workshops of Athens and Corinth: A Study of Reciprocal Artistic Influences”

 Associate Professor, Department of Classics, Wabash College

 Dissertation (2003): “Streets, Street Architecture, and Social Presentation in Roman Italy”

 Dissertation (1999): “The Iron Age II Period in the Central Negev Highlands and Edom: A Comparison of Settlement Intensification and Land Exploitation”

 Clinical Assistant Professor, Ancient Studies, New York University

 Dissertation (2004): "Imported Ceramics and the Rural Consumer in Late Roman Mediterranean Gaul"

 Dissertation (2011): “Strategies of Communication in the Shrines of Pompeii”

-Associate Professor and Chair, Department of Classics, Bowdoin College
+Associate Professor and Associate Curator, Department of Classics, Bowdoin College

 Dissertation (1991): “Artificial Fishponds in Roman Italy during the Late Republic and Early Empire”